terraform-ibm-modules/terraform-ibm-icd-postgresql/profiles/fscloud/README.md

 > rule-beb7b289-706b-4dc0-b01d-b1d15d4331e3: Check whether Databases for PostgreSQL network access is restricted to a specific IP range.

-The rule is ignored because it is covered by the context-based restriction rule.
-CRA does not check the rule.

 The IBM Cloud Framework for Financial Services mandates the application of an inbound network-based allowlist in front of the ICD PostgreSQL instance.
 You can comply with this requirement by using the `cbr_rules` variable in the module, which can be used to create a narrow context-based restriction rule that is scoped to the ICD PostgreSQL instance.
+Currently CRA does not support checking for context-based restrictions so hence the above failing rule can be ignored once you are setting context-based restrictions.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements